jonculver/geoguessr_stats/README.md

 # GeoGuessr Stats Collector

 This tool collects and analyzes game data from GeoGuessr for a specified user.
-It fetches game history, including daily challenges, ranked duels, and team duels, and saves the results to a JSON file for further analysis.
+It fetches game history, including daily challenges, ranked duels, and team duels, and saves the results to JSON files for further analysis.

 ## Features
 - Fetches game data for a user from GeoGuessr
 - Supports daily challenges, ranked duels, and team duels
 - Progress bars for long-running data collection steps
+- Displays player statistics and summaries
 - Outputs results to an organized JSON file in the `output` directory

 ## Installation